 As of 1/3/19, it doesn’t look as though Alexandria Ocasio-Cortez’s plan for the Green New Deal select committee is going to come to fruition…

 no rule barring members from accepting fossil fuel money

 no directive to craft the action-oriented implementation plan

 …but hopefully this isn’t the end of the conversation and hopefully our ambitious young activists will continue fighting.

-About Lesley Cowie
+About Lesley Baulding

 Lesley has been passionately advocating for and working with green building and renewable energy since 2009.
 She has experience with LEED certification, home energy auditing, blower door testing, solar energy, and more.
 She holds many certifications, including LEED Green Associate and NABCEP Certification.
 Her work has won numerous awards over the past decade.

 Electric Cars Should Offer More Benefits Than Hassles